galexandre/opendata-android-app/README.md

 #opendata-android-app

 ##Build
-Status: no 'android-23' version is installed on Travis' platform, so the build status is always failed.
+Status: no 'android-23' version is installed on Travis platform, so the build status is always failed.

 #Goal of the application